ncp38/cs142-s25/projects/proj3/index.md

 `addPoints()` function.

-**Note**: The points of a polygon are represented here as `double`s, even though we will only ever have use integer coordinates.
-The reason for this is that when we start animating the polygons, it is possible that the translation and rotation math will require some polygons to *temporarily* be placed at non-integer coordinates, so therefore we just store all points as doubles.
+**Note**: The points of a polygon are represented here as `double`s, even though we will only ever have to use integer coordinates.
+The reason for this is that when we start animating the polygons, it is possible that the translation and rotation math will require some polygons to *temporarily* be placed at non-integer coordinates, so therefore it is more convenient to store all points as doubles.

 Example usage of this class: